indygreg/PyOxidizer/docs/oxidized_importer_oxidized_finder.rst

     finder = OxidizedFinder()

+The constructor takes the following named arguments:

+``resources_data``
-The constructor takes an optional ``resources_data`` argument, which defines *packed resources data* to parse.
-The argument must be a bytes-like type.
+   Bytes-like *packed resources data* to parse.
 A reference to the passed in value will be stored internally in the constructed instance, as the memory needs to live for the lifetime of the ``OxidizedFinder`` instance.

+``resources_file``
+   A path-like object defining the filesystem path to a file containing *packed resources data*.
+If provided, the file will be opened and memory mapped and resources data will be parsed from it.

+``relative_path_origin``
+   A path-like object denoting the filesystem path that should be used as the *origin* value for relative path resources.
+Filesystem-based resources are stored as a relative path to an *anchor* value.
+This is that *anchor* value.
+   If not specified, the directory of the current executable will be used.

 See the `python_packed_resources <https://docs.rs/python-packed-resources/0.1.0/python_packed_resources/>`_
-Rust crate for the specification of the binary data blob accepted by this function.
+Rust crate for the specification of the binary data blob defining *packed resources data*.

 .. important::

    The *packed resources data* format is still evolving.
 It is recommended to use the same version of the ``oxidized_importer`` extension to produce and consume this data structure to ensure compatibility.

-The ``relative_path_origin`` argument is a *path-like* object denoting the filesystem path that should be used as the *origin* value for relative path resources.
-Filesystem-based resources are stored as a relative path to an *anchor* value.
-This is that *anchor* value.
-If not specified, the directory of the current executable will be used.

 .. _oxidized_finder_indexed_resources: